zachpino/digidev-f19/week06/homework-answers.md

 	pip install sympy
 	```

 	The below method generates line segments for the legs of a single route, and compares those with a geometric circle (the 'radius' in the question).
-If a leg line segment intersects the circle, we know that the bus passes through the circle of interest.
+If a leg (line segment) intersects the circle, we know that the bus passes through the circle of interest.
 But, this method will fail if the *entire route* exists *inside* of the circle of interest, which is pretty unlikely.
 Note that this method is *slow* — taking around 6 seconds to test a single route — and most GPS tools use a much simplified version of SymPy's mathematics -- which can lead to incorrect results ("rerouting...rerouting...rerouting...").
 So, to test all 129 CTA routes, in both directions, this method would take around 25 minutes!
-Google Maps and similar tools are mind-bogglingly complex things that can only deliver the transactional experiences that we have with them through an unbelievable repertoire of geometric shortcuts, trigonometric simplifications, and mathematical heuristics.
+Google Maps and similar tools are mind-bogglingly complex things that can only deliver their unbelievably quick, transactional experiences through a repertoire of geometric shortcuts, trigonometric simplifications, and mathematical heuristics.

 ```python
 	#####################################################################################